Skip to main content

 curl "$BASE_AUTH_URL/ds/test-executions/$TEST_EXECUTION_KEY/pipeline/history?projectKey=$PROJECT_KEY" -X POST -H "Content-Type: application/json" -H "Authorization: JWT $token" --data '{ "buildNumber": '"$BITBUCKET_BUILD_NUMBER"', "tool": "'"bitbucket"'", "repoSlug": "'"$BITBUCKET_REPO_SLUG"'", "workspace": "'"$BITBUCKET_WORKSPACE"'", "result": "'"$RESULT"'" }'

-If you include this part to your YAML file, on pipeline’s completion, a history log with pipeline status will be added on the right panel of the execution issue screen as below.
+Once you include this part in your YAML file, on pipeline’s completion, a history log with pipeline status will be added on the right panel of the execution issue screen as below.

 Screenshot 2025-05-21 at 14.39.55-20250521-074011.png